 When I joined Toastmasters several years ago, I was fascinated by the role of ‘The Timer”.
-This person’s job was to get the planned times for each section of the meeting, and sit there with a stopwatch.
+This person’s job was to get the planned times for each section of the meeting and sit there with a stopwatch.
 They then kept track of how efficient the meeting was moving along compared to the original plan.

-As I matured in my public speaking career, I decided that part of being the best I could be would be to start and stop on time.
+As I matured in my public speaking career, I decided that part of being the best I could be and would be to start and stop on time.
 I consider it a failure on my part if I am called upon to speak for 30 minute and I speak for 31.
 Professionalism dictates that you should always end early.
 I even use an iPad app for this called “Speaker Timer”.
-If I am on my A – Game you will see the iPad in front of me while I am speaking.
+If I am on my A – Game, you will see the iPad in front of me while I am speaking.
 I’ll even mention it to the audience.
-I want everybody to know what we have a limited amount of time and we must make the best use of it.
+I want everybody to know what we have a limited amount of time, and we must make the best use of it.

 You should be doing this for every task and meeting.
 Set a time limit, start on time, work for the exact number of minutes that you decide, and move on.
 (As I am writing this blog post I have a countdown timer running for 30 minutes.
 It shows 21:19 left).
 Don’t let people extend your schedule.
 Plan meetings for 10 minutes shorter than the standard lengths.
 Make hour long meetings only 50 minutes.
-One of the great thing about using Google Calendar is that this is built in (this may be a labs feature).
-When I drag an hour long time segment on my Google Calendar, Google will only make it 50 minutes.
+One of the great things about using Google Calendar is that this is built in (this may be a labs feature).
+When I drag an hour-long time segment on my Google Calendar, Google will only make it 50 minutes.
 They get it.

 The flip side of this is to start using reminders.
-Every item on my calendar has a 2 hour reminder set automatically.
+Every item on my calendar has a 2-hour reminder set automatically.
 I have an email and a popup reminder set for most appointments.
 I use that reminder time to get in the mood for the next appointment, or to do any preliminary minor things that the next appointments.
-Example: At the hour reminder for my workout time I’ll eat my final large meal.
+Example: At the hour reminder for my workout time, I’ll eat my final large meal.
 That gives it two hours to get through my system.

 Focus intently on every task for a fixed amount of time.
 The only way you can get better at one thing is to devote 130% of your energy to it.
 When the time is up – move on.
 Did you finish that last task?
 If not – schedule time for it in the future.
 But move on to the next task for now.